Harshak-1744/Vue.js/basics/introduction/setup.md

   This is where the Vue app will display the title and content you defined in your Vue code.

 #### Step 4: **Include Vue.js CDN for Vue 3**:
-- Before the closing `body` tag, include Vue 3 using a CDN link.
-At the time of my last update, you'd get the CDN link from Vue's official documentation or a trusted CDN provider.
+- Before the closing `body` tag, include Vue 3 using a CDN link., you'd get the CDN link from Vue's official documentation or a trusted CDN provider.

 #### Step 5: **Add Your Vue Script**:
 - After the CDN link, insert a `script` tag for your Vue.js code.
 Paste the code you provided: